Introduction to the European Medicines Verification System (EMVS)

 NMVS Connection Review

 In order to implement the European Medicines Verification System (EMVS), all National Medicines Verification Systems (NMVS) need to be connected to the EU Hub prior to the start of the Operational Phase on 9th February 2019.
 Several formalities had to be taken into account; including a system assessment, quality assurance goals and technical requirements.

 In addition to signing the mandatory Participation Agreement (PA) with EMVO, On-boarding Partners / Marketing Authorisation Holders are requested to conclude a contract at national level and pay an annual fee.
 The applicable fee model depends on each NMVO.
-Therefore, please consult our updated NMVO's Fee Models Presentation and NMVO's Fee Models Table to identify the applicable fees.
+Therefore, please consult the latest version of the NMVO Fee Models Overview Presentation and the NMVO Fee Models Overview Table to identify the applicable fees.
 In case you would need further details, please take direct contact with the relevant NMVO(s).